unisa-hpc/RISCV-NN/benchmarks/readme.md

 ## Dumps Directory
 The build scripts will create a text file at the dumps directory, named `bechId*.txt`.
 All the sub dump directories of all the runs of the current bench ID will be appended into this text file.

+# How to replicate the results
+1. For each benchmark, run the run-me bash script.
+2. TODO